-IMMEDIATE RELEASE: LEGION OF CHRIST SHARES INFORMATION ABOUT ABUSE CASE INVOLVING FR.
-WILLIAM IZQUIERDO, LC
+LEGIONARIES OF CHRIST SHARE INFORMATION ABOUT ABUSE CASE INVOLVING FATHER WILLIAM IZQUIERDO, LC

-In keeping with the Legionaries of Christ’s commitment to safe environments for all its members, Fr.
-Luis Garza, LC, North American territorial director of the Legionaries of Christ, informed its members of a sexual abuse case involving Fr.
-William Izquierdo, LC.
+In keeping with the Legionaries of Christ’s commitment to safe environments for all its members, Father Luis Garza, LC, North American territorial director of the Legionaries of Christ, informed its members of a sexual abuse case involving Father William Izquierdo, LC.

-In July 2012, Fr.
-Garza was informed of an allegation regarding sexual abuse in the United States involving Fr.
-Izquierdo and a novice when the former served as novice instructor in Cheshire, CT.
+In July 2012, Father Garza was informed of an allegation regarding sexual abuse in the United States involving Father Izquierdo and a novice when the former served as novice instructor in Cheshire, CT.
 He held that position from 1982 to 1994.

-In addition to reporting to local authorities, the Legion commissioned Praesidium, Inc. to provide a thorough, independent investigation, which concluded in August 2013.
+In addition to reporting to local authorities, the Legion commissioned Praesidium to provide a thorough, independent investigation, which concluded in August 2013.
 Its findings were presented and carefully analyzed by the Legion’s North American review board in October 2013.

 Since the early 2000s, the United States Catholic Conference of Bishops (USCCB) and the Conference of Major Superiors of Men (CMSM) have provided strong leadership in the vital goal of providing a safe environment for young people in all Church activities.
 The Legionaries of Christ, following their lead, has adopted policies and procedures aimed at protecting young people and eliminating abuse.
 The congregation is committed to investigating and responding appropriately to all allegations of misconduct, so that the tragedy of clergy sexual abuse may be overcome.

-“Despite his health and diminishing cognitive capacities, I believe it is necessary to inform you, my brother priests and religious, about this case.
+“Despite his health and diminishing cognitive capacities (in 2013 when this was originally communicated), I believe it is necessary to inform you, my brother priests and religious, about this case.
 First, because we place a high moral value on ensuring any victim knows that he will be listened to and cared for with compassion.
 Second, we believe that this may also provide relief to others who might have suffered similarly and will allow them to come forward.”

 Address: 30 Mansell Court, Suite 103, Roswell, GA, 30076